 I went to consult my pile of old homesteading books.
 They suggested cracking them with rocks.
 This is where the concern for my mental health began…

 I cooked them, used a rolling pin, sang to them, and begged.
 Nothing worked.

 And then I remembered!
-I remembered I had this beautiful spice grinder that I once gave my mother-in-law as a present but then took back because she had two.
+I remembered I had this beautiful spice grinder that I once gave my ex-mother-in-law as a present but then took back because she had two.

 What?
 She doesn’t need two!
 Well, anyway, I gave her the poor-girl look, and she told me I could take it.
 She still loves me.
-I think (**Update – she doesn’t love me anymore because I am divorcing her son, oh well).
+I think (**Update – she doesn’t love me anymore because I divorced her son, oh well).

 I will try to explain how it works.
 You unscrew the top part, then screw the gear (the plate with the teeth) up or down.
 This controls the space between the two grinding stones at the bottom.